LBeinhauer/rxx-generalization/README.md

 - [E4_Variances_RE-MA.R](E4_Variances_RE-MA.R) is a script to perform random-effects meta-analytic models on estimates of error score variance.

--[Shiny_Simulation_Exploration.R](Shiny_Simulation_Exploration.R) is a R-shiny-app, providing some visualisations to make exploration of simulation results more accessible.
+- [Shiny_Simulation_Exploration.R](Shiny_Simulation_Exploration.R) is a R-shiny-app, providing some visualisations to make exploration of simulation results more accessible.

 ### Prerequisites